roman-milk/roman-milk.github.io/our-first-swing-sheris-pov.md

  I repositioned myself on my hands and knees, telling Bill to fuck me while I ate his woman.
 He seemed to appreciate the idea as he plugged me harder and faster than ever, while I lowered my mouth to the awaiting target.

  The smell was strong, almost overwhelming, of pure sex.
 I've always been a very 'scent-sitive' person, and Steve's strong masculine smell could make me cream on demand.
 In this case, the smell of sweat and of Lisa's need almost made my knees buckle.
 I held her legs open, gently spreading her nether-lips, and lowering my face to within an inch of her, inhaled deeply.
 With the need within me growing, I flicked out my tongue, teasing first one side, then the other of her pussy.
 I could feel the thrust of Steve's cock in her mouth and throat, through the shift of her weight and the palpitations of her pussy.
-Report_Story #4